appscode/blog/content/post/kubeform-v2021.07.28/index.md

   - equinix-metal
 ---

+> We have released `Kubeform v2021.08.02` with support for additional cloud services.
+You can find the full list [here](https://kubeform.com/pricing/).
+To try for FREE, visit our [installer webpage](https://kubeform.com/docs/v2021.08.02/setup/).
+Enjoy!

 We are happy to announce **Kubeform v2021.07.28**.
 This post lists all the changes and features this release brings to you.

 * Kubeform Enterprise